NunoSempere/clarivoyance/list/index.md

 - ★★★ (UF) Condition on no AI takeover.
 Then, if >97% of labour is automated in the US by 2100, what will the median US human annual income be 10/20/50 years after reaching >97% automation?
   - Relevance: This is an imperfect proxy for 'AI is aligned to its makers, but things are dystopian because without the bargaining power that comes from their labour being useful, most humans are disempowered and impoverished.

+## Acknowledgements

+This list of forecasting questions was produced by David Mathers, Gavin Leech and Misha Yagudin, who did the first 80%, and Nuño Sempere, which completed the second 80%.
+Open Philanthropy provided funding.

 [^1]: At least absent a very, very large amount of algorithmic progress.